 Eleven chimes later, however, she could not suppress a moan.

-"What is it, miss?"
+"What is it, mademoiselle?"
 The young officer leaning against the door opposite straightened with concern.

 She withdrew her hand from her eyelids.
 "Will it be much longer?" she asked softly.

-"I am terribly sorry, miss," was his only reply.
+"I am terribly sorry, mademoiselle," was his only reply.

 Raoul had been asked away from her room just before her maid's arrival by someone she had been too unfocused to recognize.
 She had hoped he would return before she was required to leave, but was disappointed when the next knock at her door had only been another policeman.
 How she wished he could be with her now, how she needed him.
 She had instructed her maid to wait in her dressing room for the sole purpose of telling him at once where she had gone when he returned.